-Tauber is wearing a custom vintage baseball uniform and backpack in blue, white and red.
-He is tossing a baseball as he walks along and inviting people who walk along with him to play catch.
+Tauber wears a custom vintage baseball uniform and backpack in blue, white and red.
+He tosses a baseball as he walks along and invites people who walk along with him to play catch.

-As part of the border walk, Tauber is filming people he meets and gathering personal reflections and stories related to baseball and the border.
-He will produce a film and art installation, called Border-Ball, about the experience.
+As part of the border walk, Tauber films people he meets and gathers personal reflections and stories related to the border and baseball.
+He is producing a film and art installation, called Border-Ball, about the experience.

 Tauber was born in 1972 in Boston, Massachusetts, USA and comes from a long line of rabbis.
 His work focuses on generating conversation and facilitating change.
-Most recently, the Vintage International Film Festival in Kolhapur, India, named Tauber’s “The Sharing Project” movie “Best International Documentary Film.”
+Most recently, Tauber’s “The Sharing Project” movie was named “Best International Documentary Film” by the Vintage International Film Festival (Kolhapur, India) and “Best International Documentary Short” by the LakeCity International Film Festival (Noida, India).
 He lives and works in Winston-Salem, North Carolina, USA; where he is Associate Professor of Art at Wake Forest University.